-Working out how these questions can be answered is the first step toward systemizing your business.
-The creation of processes and workflows will define the way in which your day to day activities function.
+This will be your first step toward systemizing your business.
+Consequently, creating processes and workflows will define how your day-to-day activities function.

-…a set of instructions that describes all the relevant steps and activities of a process or procedure.
+“Instructions describing the steps and activities of a process or procedure.”

 Step 1: Understand how you are going to present your SOPs

-There are a number of formats you can choose from when defining how you’ll structure and present your standard operating procedures.
-The international standard you probably use if you work in a large company is ISO-9000, or some variant of that.
+You can choose from several formats when defining how you’ll structure and present your standard operating procedures.
+In fact, the international standard you probably use if you work in a large company is ISO 9000, or some variant of that.

-Using Process Street to help you establish SOPs in line with ISO-9000 allows you to also follow those procedures in an interactive way.
+Using Process Street to help you build SOPs according to ISO-9000 allows you to follow those procedures interactively.
 Two birds, one business process management system.

-Which format you choose to work with will be dependent on a number of factors.
-If you work for a large multi-national you’ll need to have standard operating procedures which adhere to the company’s internal policies and standardizations.
-If you’re a solopreneur, you may want to have a much simpler layout of your SOPs for your own reference.
+Which format you choose to work with will be dependent on several factors.
+In particular, if you work for a large multinational, you’ll need to have standard operating procedures which adhere to the company’s internal policies and standardizations.
+But if you’re a solopreneur, you may want to have a much simpler layout of your SOPs for your reference.

 There are three main approaches to take:

-The disadvantage of this approach is that the lack of detail results in difficulties when trying to analyze the process.
-If the detail is not recorded then optimization and improvement are harder to attain.
+The burden of this approach is that the lack of detail results in problems when trying to analyze the process.
+In other words, optimization and improvement are harder to attain without recorded facts.

-If they found something difficult, or couldn’t understand it, then there was a problem in the process.
+If they found something difficult or couldn’t understand it, there was a problem in the process.
 This system built optimization into the execution of the process.
-It wouldn’t have been possible without having a detailed process to begin with.
+Without a detailed process to begin with, it wouldn’t have been possible.

-For the purpose of this article, I’m going to be discussing the methods to construct a detailed checklist.
+This article will discuss the methods to construct a detailed checklist.
 This approach results in well-documented processes while also providing highly actionable instructions.
 In particular, it’s great for remote teams and those working on the ground.

 Step 2: Gather the relevant stakeholders

-We’re strong believers in the power of collaborative creation.
-If you’re going to be creating standard operating procedures for particular tasks, processes, or workflows, then you should probably contact the people who will be, or are already, responsible for those duties.
+Suppose you create standard operating procedures for particular tasks, processes, or workflows.
+In that case, you should probably contact the people who will be or are already responsible for those duties.

 If you’re a manager and have a team of people working each day on a set of tasks, you’ll want to understand the thoughts of your team in regards to best practices.
-After all, these are the people you pay to perform these tasks day in day out.
+After all, these are the people you pay to perform these recurring tasks daily.
 Teamwork is vital for any business.

-Building processes collaboratively not only brings in more expertise and scrutiny, it also provides a sense of ownership over the process to the people who are following it.
-By working in this manner, the process feels like less of a diktat and more of an agreement.
+It also provides a sense of ownership – over the process – for the people following it.
+By working in this manner, the process feels like less of an order and more of an agreement.

 Step 3: Work out your purpose